 The lunacy of the second half buoys the film up just enough to get the audience through, but in the aftermath there’s little to look back fondly on save for the carnival of bizarre situations instigated by Ferrell’s character (including a prison cell for Derek Jr. that would give Willy Wonka nightmares).

 I wondered whether maybe, just maybe, this was all a clever send-up of the Bond/Mission: Impossible franchises and their ilk.
-A comment on their inherent stupidity and adolescent wish-fulfillment.
+A comment on their inherent stupidity and adolescent wish-fulfilment.
 But that doesn’t hold up to scrutiny either.
 Like Zoolander himself, Stiller’s film is simply an empty vessel, one that ultimately mocks how fucking pointless it all is.

 Eleventh hour self-deprecation is a flimsy way to end a routine, but the all-out gusto of it in this instance verges on commendable.
 Briefly you’re reminded why you loved Achorman and Zoolander in the first place.
 Sometimes it’s enough for something to simply be profoundly silly.
 Zoolander 2 takes too damned long to remember that, and it’s misses are more memorable than it’s hits.
 A third shot now seems quite blissfully unlikely.